The Stones of Matera: A Traveling Artist’s Memories

 Drawings of the Sassi, sketched in Matera from 2003-2004

-My next two visits to Matera were solo travels, which allowed me to have a deeper experience of the local culture.
+My next two visits to Matera were solo travels.
+Traveling alone allowed me to have a deeper and more personal experience of the local culture.
 I also felt that during these last two visits, the Sassi revealed more of those parts of itself to me that had initially piqued my curiosity, and have thus stayed with me the most.
 Much of this was a result of my encounters with the locals.
 There was an untethered hospitality, the likes of which I had not seen anywhere else in Italy.
 It was something that I knew and felt was precious.

 I remember several of these encounters quite fondly.
 There was a middle aged women who kept the cathedral with whom I had several exchanges around the topic of faith with my very basic Italian; the limitations of our words perhaps being what allowed the conversations to be so tender.
 There was the family run restaurant, in which the mother prepared the meals, the father welcomed the guests, and the son waited on the tables.
-I was pleased to learn that it functioned without a menu, catering instead to the specific tastes and delights of its guests.
-I ordered my meal and, after being served, the mother would now and then peek in from the small opening facing the kitchen and we would have brief non verbal exchanges.
-She would look my way as if to observe any reactions, I would nod and smile my delight at her culinary skills, and she would enthusiastically return the same friendly gesture as a means of showing her appreciation.
-In another restaurant, there worked a wide eyed middle aged man with his cat always nearby, who insisted on treating me to the gift of desert.
-There was the Artist who works on the carro used during the annual Festa della Bruna - which I had the pleasure of witnessing - who I had gone to visit in order to learn more about his craft.
-Days later, when he happened to see me again, he enthusiastically made a whimsical drawing of the carro for me in my sketchbook.
-There was the elderly local scholar whose door I knocked on, who warmly shared more about his town and culture with someone looking to deepen their understanding of it.
-While most of the faces, names, and exact words of the people I met in Matera have faded, the memories and warmth of these encounters still remains.
+I was pleased to learn that it operated without a menu, catering instead to the specific tastes and delights of its guests.
+I ordered my meal and, after being served, the cook peeked in from the small opening between the kitchen and the dining area, allowing for an amicable non verbal introduction to take place.
+This continued throughout my meals, as be began to have brief exchanges.
+She would look my way as if to observe any reactions to the meals she prepared for me, I would joyfully nod and indicate my delight at her culinary skills, and she would then enthusiastically return the same friendly gesture as a means of accepting the compliment.
+In another restaurant, there worked a wide eyed middle aged man who always had his cat nearby and had insisted on treating me to the gift of desert after I had dined there.
+There was the Artist who works on the carro, the float used during the annual Festa della Bruna, who I had gone to visit in order to learn more about his craft.
+Days later, when he happened to run into me in the piazza, he enthusiastically made a whimsical drawing of the carro for me in my sketchbook.
+There was the elderly local scholar I had learned about, whose door I knocked on without any prior communication, who warmly shared more about his town and culture with me.
+While many of the faces, names, and exact words of the people I met in Matera have faded, the memories and warmth of these encounters still remains.

-I was also blessed to receive small gifts from many of the people I met along my winding path through the Sassi.
+I was also blessed to receive many small gifts from several locals I met along my winding path through the Sassi.
 All of these treasures, I keep safe with me, as they help preserve Matera how I choose to remember it.
-They include a book of hymns, a book about Paola Renata Carboni, a book about sculptures, a collection of poems, photographs of a monastery, postcards, and a letter from a stranger, whose meaning has in some ways graced my life journey to this day.
+They include a book of hymns, a book on sculptures, a collection of poems, photographs of a monastery, postcards, and a letter from a stranger, whose meaning has in some ways graced my life’s journey to this day.

 My very last trip to Matera, to date, took place during the Summer of 2004.
-While traveling there by bus from Florence, I wrote the following words in my journal, here edited:
+While traveling there from Florence, I wrote the following words in my journal, here edited:

 I am on my way back to the Sassi